 Lake Village is a very small city located in the state of Arkansas.
 With a population of 2,065 people and two constituent neighborhoods, Lake Village is the 154th largest community in Arkansas.

-Unlike some cities, Lake Village isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lake Village are a mix of both white- and blue-collar jobs.
-Overall, Lake Village is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Lake Village who work in management occupations (14.30%), office and administrative support (12.85%), and teaching (10.28%).
+Lake Village is a blue-collar town, with 42.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Lake Village is a city of professionals, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Lake Village who work in office and administrative support (8.21%), healthcare (7.77%), and food service (6.33%).

-The citizens of Lake Village are slightly less educated than the national average of 21.84% for the average city or town: 15.93% of adults in Lake Village have a bachelor's degree or advanced degree
+The percentage of adults in Lake Village who are college-educated is close to the national average for all communities of 21.84%: 17.38% of the adults in Lake Village have a bachelor's degree or advanced degree.

 The most common language spoken in Lake Village is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.